-A separate test hole is not required for drilled shafts installed under mast arms, cantilever signs, overhead truss signs, high mast light poles or other miscellaneous structures.
+A separate test hole is not required for drilled shafts installed under sign, signal, lighting and ITS structures.
 The first production shaft will serve as a test hole for determining acceptability of the installation method.

 455-19 Test Bells.

 Test bells are no longer used.